Supply Chain Management and its Types:

 Risk Management:

 Supply Chain Risk Management deals with the identification of potential risks in the supply chain as well as the control, and treatment of those risks.
-This pertains to natural calamities, political instabilities worldwide, some of the suppliers, and volatility and uncertainties in the markets.
-Managing risks includes diversification, contingency planning, and supply chain mapping as potential methods.
+Chain managers develop contingency plans, ensuring good supply chain management practices reduce vulnerabilities.
+Effective supply chain strategy integrates alternative sourcing and logistics provider backups to maintain stability

 Maintain Partnerships: